Having Lead Extraction

 Tests before your procedure

-You may have some tests before your procedure.
-These might include:
+You will have some tests before your procedure.
+These will include:

 Electrocardiogram (ECG), to check your heart rhythm